axar/google-photos-exif/README.md

 For example, for image file `foo-edited.jpg` we _don't_ get `foo-edited.json` nor `foo-edited.jpg.json`.
 Instead we must rely on the JSON file from the original image.

 To work around this, for any images with a suffix of `-edited`, this tool will ignore that suffix and look for the JSON file from the original image, e.g. `foo.json` or `foo.jpg.json`.
+This work for German libraries as well, images have the suffix `-bearbeitet`.

 ### Files with numbered suffixes (e.g. "foo(1).jpg") follow a different pattern for the naming of JSON files